eaglejs/timekeeper/README.md

-# Timekeeper for Unisys Employee's
+# Timekeeper for Unisys Federal Employee's

-## Purpose is to create a one or two-step process that eliminates human error while inputing time for multiple timesheets.
+## Purpose is to create a one or two-step process that eliminates human error while adding time for multiple timesheets.
 Why multiple timesheets you ask?
 Ask the government. :) My goal is to make everything consistent with one command.

 ## Requirements:
 	- Ruby